realm/realm-js/packages/babel-plugin/README.md

 #### Supported types

 This plugin supports standard TypeScript types wherever possible, to make defining your model as natural as possible.
-Some Realm types do not have a direct TypeScript equivalent, or can have more nuance than TypeScript supports (e.g. `double`, `int` and `float` are all represented by `number` in TypeScript), so in these cases you should use the types provided by `Realm.Types` - you can also exclusively use types from `Realm.Types` if preferred.
-Some Realm types are already exported from the `Realm` namespace and are re-exported by `Realm.Types`, so you can use either variant.
+Some Realm types do not have a direct TypeScript equivalent (e.g. `double`, `int` and `float` are all represented by `number` in TypeScript), so in these cases you should use the types provided by `Realm.Types`.

+As a rule, we recommend using TypeScript types where possible, and using `Realm.Types` where you cannot, but you can also exclusively use types from `Realm.Types` if preferred.

+Types which are provided by Realm (e.g. `Realm.List`) are exported from both the top-level `Realm` namespace, and from `Realm.Types` - you can use either variant in your models.

 The supported types are shown in the table below.
 See [the Realm documentation](https://www.mongodb.com/docs/realm/sdk/react-native/data-types/field-types/) and [SDK documentation](https://www.mongodb.com/docs/realm-sdks/js/latest/Realm.html#~PropertyType) for more details on each type.